Racial, Ethnic, And Cultural Healing: REACH Therapy

 It is not enough to just know what you can do cope with racism.
 Empowered Coping means that each individual is able to look at the menu of resources they have, and select the most meaningful, accessible, and appropriate response to use each time one is faced with racism-related stress.
 Armed with new ideas for how to deal with issues ranging from microaggressions to overt prejudice, participants will learn to put Empowered Coping into action.

-The REACH program is for anyone who has experienced racism-related stress, and is looking for a safe and affirming space to heal from its impacts.
-Consider the REACH program if you, your client, or someone in your organization has experienced:
+REACH therapy is for anyone who has experienced racism-related stress, and is looking for a safe and affirming space to heal from its impacts.
+Consider REACH Therapy if you, your client, or someone in your organization has experienced:

 • Racial microaggressions, or being mistreated because of someone’s negative racial bias or prejudice